Tomcli/community/teps/0101-env-in-pod-template.md

    variables at the `PipelineRun` and `TaskRun` can reuse the same task with different Cloud Provider credentials.
    Kubernetes API `valueFrom` can also refe to values in the pod labels/annotations for specific Kubernetes cluster information such as namespace, application labels, and service annotations.

+4. Allow users to reuse stock Tekton catalogs on different cloud environment by setting up a cloud specific global container spec.

 ## Requirements